WealthFinPilot/WealthFinPilot/README.md

 # Why this project exists

-At a point in my life where I needed to plan ahead. — I asked myself a simple question: *why not apply the same analytical rigour I use at work to my personal finances?*
+At a point in my life where I needed to plan ahead — I asked myself a simple question: *why not apply the same analytical rigour I use at work to my personal finances?*

 WealthFinPilot started as a personal challenge.
 It became something more: the project where I learned to think like a data person, structure complex information, design for usability, and build something that actually gets used — by me, every month.